thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 issue system commands.

 The ThoughtSpot cluster has pre-installed the basic R packages.
-If your script requires a specific package, you must request your Thoughtspot cluster admin to install the package on your behalf.
+If your script requires a specific package, you must request your ThoughtSpot cluster admin to install the package on your behalf.

 ThoughtSpot internally transforms and binds an R script prior to sending it to